How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 What is usually NOT included (and what it costs extra)

 Read every proposal assuming anything physical or one-off is extra unless explicitly named.
-Hardware, third-party licensing, projects, after-hours emergency labour, and on-site dispatch are the five lines that almost always sit outside the monthly fee.
+Hardware, third-party licensing, projects, after-hours emergency labour plus on-site dispatch are the 5 lines that almost always sit outside the monthly fee on a Canadian managed IT contract.

 • Third-party licensing: Microsoft 365, line-of-business apps.
-M365 Business Premium runs roughly CA$31 per user per month.
+Microsoft 365 Business Premium runs roughly CA$31 per user per month.

 • After-hours response: confirm whether 24×7 monitoring includes 24×7 remediation or only alerting.